vavadiyahiren/Flutter-Demo/README.md

 # Flutter-Demo
-This project build to show the demo projects.
+This project build to show the demo modules of flutter.